ThanmayiKarpurapu/RealityStream/input/industries/README.md

 Data prep for [Industry Features and Targets](../../../data-pipeline/timelines)

-**TO DO**
-- Send report files to Github as last step in Run Models colab
+- Send report files to Github as last step in Run Models colab - DONE
-- Fetch an index.html file from a Github link and send it to the report folder.
+- Fetch an index.html file from a Github link and send it to the report folder. - DONE
-- Allow user to save their own Github account using a field near top of colab.
-- Store multiple a yaml configs in user's browser localStorage
-- Run data updates automatically quarterly with Github Actions

 ## Features Data